PredixDev/predix-seed/tutorials/USERAUTH.md

 This tutorial shows how to add authentication to an instance of the Predix UI Seed.
 Specifically, we use the UAA service that has its own page to which the user is directed to enter their credentials.
 Upon successful login, the user is redirected again to the Seed application.
 From there the user is able to further interact with the application until they de-authenticate their session by logging  out.

-For this tutorial, we are going to first show how to make an initial set of routes or pages of the application require authentication.
-Then we will show how to make all pages require authentication.
+For this tutorial, we are going to first show how to make specific routes or pages of the application require authentication.
+Then we will show how to make all routes/pages require authentication.

 ### Pre-Requisites
 This tutorial requires a running UAA service instance.
 Please refer to this [**document**](https://www.predix.io/resources/tutorials/tutorial-details.html?tutorial_id=1544&tag=1605&journey=Build%20a%20basic%20application&resources=1580,1569,1523,1544,1547,1549,1556,1553,1570) for information on setting up a UAA instance and a set of valid credentials.
 Once the service is set up, save its URL for use in the configuration steps below.